 Let’s dive a bit deeper into these results.

-This may sound a bit contradictory to you.
+A unified body of individuals may sound a bit contradictory to you.
 But maybe it isn’t.
-It says that individual opinions play a big role in a community.
-It takes all the individuals together (unify) to form a community.
+It means that individual opinions play a big role in a community, but it takes all the individuals together (unify) to form a community.
 Individual thoughts and actions influence the thinking of a community.

-People also form an (online) community because they are like-minded.
+People also form (online) communities because they are like-minded.
 Or because they have a common goal, believe or purpose.

 Interaction, Participation & Common Interests

-So the definition says that people form a community because they have a common goal or interest.
+Okay, so people often flock together because they have a common goal or interest.
 But that fact alone is not enough to call this group a community.
-If there is no interaction between individuals then there’s probably no sense of community either.
+If there is no interaction between individuals then there’s probably no “sense of community” either.

 The same goes for participation.
-You can have a group of individuals, but if not everybody in the group has an active role in pursuing the mutual goal then this won’t benefit the community much.
-A community usually is a group of individuals with tight bonds that interact often and have a shared interest.
+You can have a group of individuals, but if not everybody in the group has an active role in pursuing the mutual goal, then this won’t benefit the community much.
+Hence, a community usually is a group of individuals with tight bonds that interact often and have a shared interest.

 Summing It All Up